lurkny/LinearAlg/README.md

 ### 15: MEX Interface to Octave/Matlab

-The "mex_interface" folder contains examples of how to interface Octave/Matlab with C++ code that uses Armadillo matrices.
+The `mex_interface` folder contains examples of how to interface Octave/Matlab with C++ code that uses Armadillo matrices.

 ---